 We've entertained thousands of beginners, from kids to octogenarians, encompassing people of all shapes and sizes, with widely varying fitness levels, and we've found that with very few exceptions, nearly everyone does just fine.
 Although our Guided Adventures don't offer the comprehensive information you will receive in dedicated instructional course, we do cover fundamental instruction on the basic strokes and developing good paddling technique, as well as basic information on the way moving water behaves.
 We also spend time discussing common hazards often encountered on rivers.
 Furthermore, our guides are right there on the water with you to lend assistance if needed.

-The middle Rio Grande is a very beginner-friendly river, languid and meandering, featuring primarily slow current and minimal hazards.
-There are three small “rapids” (it's really stretching the use of the term) along the way, which are really nothing more than short elevation drops with small standing waves and easily avoided obstructions.
+At average flows, the middle Rio Grande is a very beginner-friendly river, languid and meandering, featuring primarily slow current and minimal hazards.
+There are two small “rapids” (it's really stretching the use of the term) along the way, which are really nothing more than short elevation drops with small standing waves and easily avoided obstructions.
 We do find that most guests experience varying degrees of apprehension at the beginning, but the vast majority get up to speed inside of ten or fifteen minutes.
 All-in-all, we're comfortable in suggesting that our guided tours represent a great introduction to paddling, making the serenity and scenery offered by the middle Rio Grande accessible to a remarkably wide range of people.